Skip to main content ↓

 ANDY FOWLER: The two inputs to this were 1) when we would have the internal resources to take on this project, with all of the members of the team necessary to do it, and 2) when it was relevant externally and in the company’s timeline.

 The stars began to align toward the beginning of this year.
-We felt like we had all of the right voices in the room for a rebrand like this and a common understanding of where we’re going as a company.
+We felt like we had all the right voices in the room for a rebrand like this and a common understanding of where we’re going as a company.
 And then externally, we’ve been planning and hinting at an ambitious new product direction that we’re building out this year, and it made sense for a fresh look of Nutshell to coincide with an ambitious step forward in the product.

 Before we get into the effort that went into our visual rebranding, what was “wrong” with our previous current wordmark and logo, if anything?
 Was it outdated from a design perspective, or was it just time for a change?